 If you contract coronavirus

-If you contract coronavirus and you are experiencing minor symptoms your dialysis care will transfer to New Cross Gate dialysis unit on Monday, Wednesday and Friday afternoons for the foreseeable future.
+If you contract coronavirus and you are experiencing minor symptoms your dialysis care will be done in isolation.
 This is so that we can care for you and other patients safely.
 If you are unwell we will arrange for you to be admitted to hospital where your dialysis will be provided at the bedside.

 If you currently use patient transport, this will continue.
 However if you test positive or are suspected of having coronavirus, your transport will be provided by BEARS – our specialist high dependency transport service.